My-head/MORTGAGE-BANK/README.md

 ![JavaFX](https://img.shields.io/badge/javaFX-brightgreen.svg)

 This app represents software tool for selecting a loan budget in a mortgage bank.
-Here you can find a quality client-server application written on JAVA language using JDBS technologies for connecting to a database.
+Here you can find a quality client-server application written on JAVA language using JDBC technologies for connecting to a database.